-(c) Capital Planning and Investment Control (CPIC).
-Provides oversight and manages the CPIC process, including establishing the CPIC process, policies, and responsibilities.

-- Ensures that IT is acquired and information resources are managed consistent with statutory, OMB and Departmental requirements and priorities; - Ensures the development, management, and use of an optimal IT portfolio that best supports programmatic needs, minimizes potential risk, and provides the greatest return on investment; - Ensures the integration and alignment of the CPIC process with EA, cyber security, budget formulation, investment assessment/prioritization, strategic portfolio review, and other management processes; - 4 Provides a means for senior management to monitor investments, and respective milestones, toward measuring progress. - Refines the CPIC process to ensure that appropriate estimates of all IT resources are included in the Department's annual budget request and appropriate performance data are collected. - (d) Enterprise Architecture (EA).
-Establishes and oversees an EA program and procedures to support making optimal decisions and develop and maintain a sound and integrated IT investment portfolio aligned with DOE's mission and strategic business goals: - Defines and documents EA through a federated framework for developing, aligning, and implementing IT acquisition, development, and maintenance activities, working collaboratively with DOE program management; - 2 Identifies opportunities for collaboration, acquisition, and reuse of hardware and software solutions; and - 3 Provides reports, analyses, and recommendations to facilitate the strategic planning efforts of DOE program Secretarial Offices.
+- Provides advice and assistance to the Secretary, Deputy Secretary, and other senior management on Department-wide IT management. - Reviews the results of internal and external compliance assessments and provides Department-wide direction or guidance, as appropriate. - (b) Capital Planning and Investment Control (CPIC).
+Provides oversight and manages the CPIC process, including establishing the CPIC process, policies, and responsibilities. - 1 Ensures that IT is acquired and information resources are managed consistent with statutory, OMB and Departmental requirements and priorities. - Ensures the development, management, and use of an optimal IT portfolio that best supports programmatic needs, minimizes potential risk, and provides the greatest return on investment. - 3 Ensures the integration and alignment of the CPIC process with EA, cyber security, budget formulation, investment assessment/prioritization, strategic portfolio review, and other management processes. - 4 Provides a means for senior management to monitor investments, and respective milestones, toward measuring progress. - (c) Enterprise Architecture (EA).
+Establishes and oversees an EA program and procedures to support making optimal decisions and develop and maintain a sound and integrated IT investment portfolio aligned with DOE's mission and strategic business goals. - 1 Defines and documents EA through a federated framework for developing, aligning, and implementing IT acquisition,

-- (e) Hardware and Software Acquisition. - 1 Establishes and maintains Department-wide direction and guidance for systems development lifecycle methodology and processes. - Provides a framework for incorporating appropriate new technologies into DOE's IT environment, consistent with Departmental strategic and operational plans and all statutory, regulatory, administrative, and OMB requirements. - (f) IT Operations and Use. - Leads DOE E-Government efforts, in collaboration with DOE programs, to improve productivity and service to customers. - Establishes DOE requirements and procedural guidance for establishing, operating, and maintaining DOE public websites. - Supports and operates DOE's primary website, www.energy.gov, in collaboration with the Office of Public Affairs, which has responsibility for its content. - (2) Cyber Security Management.
+- development, and maintenance activities, working collaboratively with DOE Program management; - 2 Identifies opportunities for collaboration, acquisition, and reuse of hardware and software solutions; and - Provides reports, analyses, and recommendations to facilitate the strategic planning efforts of DOE Program Secretarial Offices. - (d) Hardware and Software Acquisition. - 1 Establishes and maintains Department-wide direction and guidance for systems development lifecycle methodology and processes. - Provides a framework for incorporating appropriate new technologies into DOE's IT environment, consistent with Departmental strategic and operational plans and all statutory, regulatory, administrative, and OMB requirements. - (e) IT Operations and Use. - Leads DOE E-Government efforts, in collaboration with DOE programs, to improve productivity and service to customers. - Establishes DOE requirements and procedural guidance for establishing, operating, and maintaining DOE public websites. - Supports and operates DOE's primary website, www.energy.gov, in collaboration with the Office of Public Affairs, which has responsibility for its content. - (2) Cyber Security Management.